This apples & honey slow cooker bread pudding made with challah bread is a great dessert to serve at your Rosh Hashanah dinner…or anytime!

-This recipe combines 3 foods traditionally eaten on Rosh Hashanah: round challah bread, and apples dipped in honey.
+This recipe combines 3 foods traditionally eaten on Rosh Hashanah: challah bread and apples dipped in honey.
 Apples being a sweet, symbolic fruit with the honey signifying hope for a ‘sweet’ new year.
-I’m very conscious that there aren’t a lot of dessert recipes on this blog so with Rosh Hashanah in mind, here is this bread pudding recipe.
+I’m very conscious that there aren’t a lot of dessert recipes on this blog so with Rosh Hashanah in mind, here is a bread pudding recipe.

 - 1/3 cup applesauce